K_1 of a p-adic group ring II. The determinantal kernel SK_1: -groups

 Let $\Lambda $ denote the $\mathbb{F}_{p}$-vector space

-and note that of course this is an internal direct sum, as $\lambda ( \overline{\mathcal{I}}) \subset \lambda ( \overline{\mathcal{J}} ) \subset \overline{R}[D_{G}]$.
+and note that of course this is an internal direct sum, as $\lambda ( \overline{\mathcal{I}}) \subset \lambda ( \overline{\mathcal{J}} ) \subset \overline{R}[ D_{G}] $.

-In order to prove the lemma we claim that it suffices to show that the 3 types of term, stated in the lemma, lie in $\Lambda$ and all have trivial projection into the right-hand factor of the direct sum (\ref{eq3.35}).
-We demonstrate this is indeed the case by showing that each of the three terms lies in $\widetilde R[D_{G}]$.
-By hypothesis $c=[g,h],$ and so $c=ghg^{-1}h^{-1}$ and hence $ c^{-1}=hgh^{-1}g^{-1}$.
-Therefore
+In order to prove the lemma we claim that it suffices to show that the three types of term, stated in the lemma, all have trivial projection into the right-hand factor of the direct sum (3.23).
+We demonstrate this is indeed the case by showing that each of the three terms lies in both $\Lambda $ and $R[ D_{G}] . $